mouxiaohui/launcher/README.md

 # Launcher

-Quick search on the command line
+Quickly open the website on the command line

 ## Usage